 Skip the setup and try an Asana-created candidate tracking template.

-Create a candidate tracking project
+How to create a candidate tracking project

 Create a project named “Candidate tracking.”
 Add a description like, “Our pipeline of candidates for open positions across the company.”

-Add a template task to copy for each new candidate.
+Add a template task to duplicate for each new candidate.
 Title the task, “[COPY ME] To add a candidate” In the task description, write instructions to change the name of the template when making a copy, to attach a resume (and any other relevant documents), and to include the candidate’s email address, phone number, and source.

 Create custom fields for the position they’ve applied for, the interview stage (recruiter screen, phone interview, assignment, on-site interview, decision pending), and their hiring status (hire, no hire, offer accepted, offer declined).
 Make sure to update them as candidates move through the stages.
+Add custom fields by clicking the blue Add Custom Fields link at the top of the project.

 Add sections to your project to break up candidates by department/team.
 You can also create a section to keep track of candidates that declined or were rejected for reference.